SEO Siloing: How to build a website silo architecture

 How Can You Implement Clear Subject Themes?

-You now know what keywords the site is ranked for, which subjects the site is considered to be relevant for, and a good indication of why your competition ranks the way they do.
-At this point, you first want to make your site as good as the competition.
+You now know what keywords the site is ranked for, which subjects the site is considered to be relevant for, and a good idea of how your major pages compare to the competition.
+You first want to make your site as good as the competition.
 Then you must make your site better than the competition.
 You want the search engines to see you as first among equals — the most relevant resource on the web.
 It is important at this point to identify the gaps in your silos: areas that are relevant but which are not yet supported by obvious content on the site.

-Is it worth the work to write any content to rank for a subject that the site is not really about?
-What about the likely possibility that diluting the site content will be seen as less relevant for more important terms?
+Consider what your site is not about, and what terms are not important.
+Is it worth the effort to make content for those pages?
+Do you want to dilute your site’s theme with off-topic content, making your site seem less relevant for important terms?
 It is important that you make these choices now and consider the ramifications of each theme-based keyword phrase decision.

 Establishing a Clear Theme

 There are many ways to establish a clear theme.
-It helps to visualize the primary and secondary categories that you would prefer your site to be about.
+It helps to visualize the primary and secondary categories that you would prefer your site to be about, either with an organizational chart template or a simple outline list in a word processor (Figure 6).

-Once the themes and sub-topics of a website are decided upon, it’s time to apply the themes to the site in a recognizable way.
+Once the themes and subtopics of a website are decided, it’s time to apply the themes to the site in a recognizable way.
 Creating theme-based silos throughout a website is a way to clearly communicate the relevant themes of a site to search engines and human users.

 Directory silos reinforce themes by grouping like content pages under one, highly organized directory.
-A minimum of five content pages are needed to establish the theme and each must be named to reinforce the subject matter.
-Without a clear directory structure, visitors and search engines are easily lost as to the purpose and theme of the site.
+A minimum of five content pages are needed to establish the theme, and each must be named to reinforce the subject matter.
+In sites without a clear directory structure, visitors and search engines may easily miss the purpose and theme of the site.

 A creamy peanut butter silo might look something like this:

-In the example above, each page is named to help the search engines see the like theme.
+In the example above, each page is named to help the search engines see the common theme.
 The directory naming system helps establish that these pages are all about creamy peanut butter.
-Sticking to this format will help prevent your themes from blurring.
+Sticking to this format helps prevent your themes from blurring.

-Once you create your separate themes, you may find instances where you want to connect them.
+Once you create your separate themes, you may find instances where you want to connect them for the user’s benefit.
 For example, let’s say your peanut butter site has a silo about the health benefits of different types of peanut butter.
 If you have a page that specifically addresses the health benefits of creamy peanut butter, it may make sense for that page to refer to both the health benefits section and the creamy peanut butter section of the site.
 The best way to do this without diluting your theme is to link from the creamy peanut butter page to the health benefits landing page.
 This shows the engines that you have two unique silos and makes it easier for both pages to stand out.
-Linking at will can cause confusion for the engines as they try and decipher what your page is about.
+Linking at will can cause confusion for the engines as they try and decipher what your page and site are about.

-For the remainder of this article, the Heifer International organization’s website will serve as a case study to evaluate siloing best practices.
+For the remainder of this article, we’ll use historic views of Heifer International organization’s website as a case study to evaluate siloing best practices.
 Although the specific recommendations that follow are for Heifer.org, the general principles of silo building apply universally.

 Physical Siloing on Heifer.org

-Heifer.org garners mostly “Heifer”-related and branded keyword terms.
+Most of the visitors from organic search come to the Heifer.org site with terms related to the Heifer brand name.
 Though these terms produce high-activity traffic deserving of this charity’s high profile, these keywords do little to attract new visitors who are unfamiliar with Heifer International.
-It is important to unravel how this site fails to take advantage of high-activity keywords in order to help the site attract and accommodate new visitors.
+It is important to unravel how this site fails to take advantage of non-branded terms with a high search volume to help the site attract and accommodate new visitors.

-In order to learn from Heifer.org, let’s begin with an exploration of the current directory organization of the website.
+To learn from Heifer.org, let’s begin by exploring the directory organization of the website.

-The site URLs are numeric page names and lack any sort of logical subject grouping:
+The page URLs are numeric page names and lack any sort of logical subject grouping:

-After a careful examination of the website, you will see that under each major navigation section there are subcategory sections: Our Work, Get Involved, Give, Learn, and Inside Heifer.
-While these subjects may make sense to a human visitor, they do not do much to strengthen high-activity subject relevance that will help Heifer.org rank in the search engines.
-After a complete evaluation of the site and the current site rankings for each major section, we see that the site is cleanly divided into five main parts plus the home page or introduction.
+Under each major navigation section there are subcategory sections: Our Work, Get Involved, Give, Learn, and Inside Heifer.
+While these subjects may make sense to a human visitor, they do not do much to strengthen the site in the search engines for subject-specific terms with a high search volume.
+After reviewing the site and its rankings for each major section, we see it is cleanly divided into five main parts plus the homepage (Figure 7).

-Each major category is relevant for a primary subject theme so that the site can be organized as follows:
+Each major category is relevant for a primary subject theme so that the site can be organized as shown in Table 1:

 |Heifer.org’s Top Subject Categories||Subject Focus|